upros/brski-cloud/anima-brski-cloud.md

 Steps 4 and onwards follow the standard BRSKI flow.
 The pledge establishes a provisional TLS connection with the owner registrar, and sends a voucher request to the owner registrar.
-The registar forwards the voucher request to the MASA.
+The registrar forwards the voucher request to the MASA.
 Assuming the MASA issues a voucher, then the pledge validates the TLS connection with the registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.

 ## Voucher Request Handled by Cloud Registrar {#voucher2EST}